-Т hree Month 3 1 ed July Chan ige Six Months H Inde d July 31, Chan ige 2020 2019 A Amount % 2020 2019 2019 Amount % , (dollars in thou sands) Revenue \$ 50,113 \$ 56,410 \$ (6,297) (11.2)% \$ 104,758 \$ 103,598 \$ 1,160 1.1%
+Octob Chang e ed October Change 2020 2019 Amo Amount % 2020 2020 201 Amount % (dollars in t thousands) Revenue \$ 56,090 \$ 67,922 \$ (11,832) (17.4)% \$ 160,848 \$ 171,520 \$ (10,672) (6 5.2)%

-The decreased revenue for the three months ended July 31, 2020, as compared to the same period in the prior fiscal year, was primarily attributable to lower revenue from the sports camera, professional IP security camera, and automotive markets.
-In the sports camera market, incorporation of our solutions into newly launched sports camera products from Dajiang Innovation Technology Inc., or DJI, resulted in a ramp of SoC shipments in the second quarter of fiscal year 2020 that did not recur in the current fiscal period.
-In the professional IP security camera market, despite continued growth in the North America and Asia regions, lower demand from our two largest China customers caused by higher inventory build-up in fiscal year 2020 and escalated trade tensions between the United States and China, together with less demand from the Europe region, resulted in a significant revenue decrease in this market.
+The decreased revenue for the three and nine months ended October 31, 2020, as compared to the same periods in the prior fiscal year, was primarily attributable to lower revenue from the professional IP security camera and automotive markets.
+In the professional IP security camera market, despite continued growth in the North America and Asia regions in fiscal year 2021, lower demand from our two largest China customers caused by higher inventory build-up in fiscal year 2020 and escalated trade tensions between the United States and China, together with less demand from the Europe region, resulted in a significant revenue decrease in this market.
 The decreased revenue in the automotive markets was primarily due to an overall slowdown in the automotive industry.
-The lower revenue was partially offset by increased revenue in the consumer IP security camera and other consumer markets, including drone and wearable camera markets.
-In the consumer IP security camera and professional IP security camera markets.
-While revenue was relatively flat for the six months ended July 31, 2020, increased revenue in the sports camera and professional IP security camera markets.
-While revenue was relatively flat for the six months ended July 31, 2020 compared to the same period in the prior fiscal year, we experienced continued demand for our new CV-based solutions in the professional IP security camera market and made initial shipments of our CV-based solutions into the consumer IP security camera and automotive markets in fiscal year 2021.
+The decreased revenue was partially offset by increased revenue in the consumer IP security camera and consumer markets, including drone and wearable camera markets.
+In the consumer IP security camera market, revenue growth continued to be led by the home security and monitoring market in the North America region.
+In the consumer markets, incorporation of our solutions into newly launched products from DJI resulted in a ramp of SoC shipments in the third quarter of fiscal year 2021, partially offset by decreased revenue in the sports camera market.
+While revenue declined in the three and nine months ended October 31, 2020, respectively, we experienced sustained demand for our new CV-based solutions in the professional IP security camera market, generated revenue from CV-based solutions in the automotive OEM sensing market and made initial shipments of our CV-based solutions into the consumer IP security camera and automotive aftermarket in fiscal year 2021.